stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

-You know, there's-- it's much-- it's much more fun to have the fan community do the art and be like, "I like this, I like that" [__BEN:__ Yeah.] rather than it will often be like, "No!
+You know, there's-- it's much more fun to have the fan community do the art and be like, "I like this, I like that" [__BEN:__ Yeah.] rather than be like, "No!
 This is how they look!
 Do art of this person!"

 #### BEN

-Yeah, like, I, I really like the ones, like, that, that Raven does where he looks like _(laugh in his voice)_ a little sad Ernie. __[laughs]__ It's really fun!
+Yeah, like, I really like the ones that Raven does where he looks like _(laugh in his voice)_ a little sad Ernie. __[laughs]__ It's really fun!

 #### TIM

-Like Ernie.
+A little sad Ernie.
 I like--

 #### BEN